Cervix & Cervical Position in Early Pregnancy

 Once done, you should record your observations in a journal or on a fertility app.

-You can determine the position of your cervix on the basis of how far you need to insert your finger.
+You can determine the position of your cervix based on how far you need to insert your finger.

 When Shouldn’t You Check the Position of Your Cervix?